 • Risk-ranked priorities for action

-• Scenario model: cost of correction vs cost of attrition
+• Scenario model: cost of correction against cost of attrition

 • Reviewed in a live session with the commissioning team